-Many restaurants in San Diego are very kid friendly, offering a children’s menu, high chairs and often crayons and colouring sheets to keep kids busy while waiting for the food.
-In this list I’ll be sharing our favorite family friendly San Diego restaurants from our trips to San Diego.
+Many restaurants in San Diego are very kid friendly, offering a kids’ menu, high chairs and often crayons and colouring sheets to keep children busy while waiting for the food.
+In this list I’ll be sharing our favorite family friendly San Diego restaurants from our trips to San Diego, organized by neighborhood.
 Since we live abroad in London, visits to my hometown are also our chance to enjoy all the Mexican food we’ve been missing, so you’ll also find some of the best Mexican restaurants in San Diego on this list!

 The Mission Restaurant